 Bleeding gums are not normal.
-For many patients bleeding gums are a sign of periodontal disease.
-Periodontal disease is a bacterial infection that infects the gums and when left untreated can spread to the bloodstream.
-If your gums bleed when brushing or flossing, it is important to have your dentist look at your gums.
-Contact Dr. David Weinstock as soon as possible at his Philadelphia, PA dentist office.
+For many patients, bleeding gums are a sign of periodontal disease, a bacterial infection that infects the gums and, when left untreated, can spread to the bloodstream.
+If your gums bleed when brushing or flossing, it is important to have your dentist look at them.
+Contact Dr. David Weinstock at his dentist’s office in Philadelphia, PA, as soon as possible.

 The Importance of Gum Health

-Healthy gums are very good to maintaining a healthy smile.
-Healthy gums help keep teeth stable and in proper alignment.
-Gums that have an infection can recede.
-This leads to tooth decay, tooth loss and even teeth shifting.
+Healthy gums are very important for maintaining a healthy smile.
+They help keep teeth stable and in proper alignment.
+They are the structure that holds teeth in place.
+Gums that have an infection can recede and pull away from teeth, leading to tooth decay, tooth loss, and even tooth shifting.
+The main cause of gum recession is gum disease.

-Patients with advanced stages of gum disease are also at a higher risk of developing diseases.
+Patients with advanced stages of gum disease are also at a higher risk of developing other diseases.
 Inflammation, cardiovascular disease, and diabetes are all linked to gum disease.
+The disease progresses very quickly and can cause permanent damage if left untreated.

 The progression of periodontal disease is the major cause of tooth loss in adults.
-It is an inflammatory disease that results in the destruction of tooth supporting bone.
-The cause of gum inflammation is mainly by the build up of bacterial plaque below the gum line.
+It is an inflammatory disease that destroys the tooth-supporting bone.
+The cause of gum inflammation is mainly due to the buildup of bacterial plaque below the gum line.
+Gum disease can be painful and cause chronic halitosis.

 If you do not have a dentist remove it, bacteria and toxins cause the gums to become inflamed and sore.
-The tooth supporting bone responds to this inflammation by simply melting away.
-Left untreated, the resulting bone loss will leave behind pockets of gum around the affected teeth.
-These pockets will hold still more plaque, bacteria, and tartar in an area where the patient cannot reach with a toothbrush or floss.
+The tooth-supporting bone responds to this inflammation by simply melting away.
+Left untreated, the resulting bone loss will leave gum pockets around the affected teeth.
+These pockets will hold still more plaque, bacteria, and tartar in an area the patient cannot reach with a toothbrush or floss.
 Periodontal disease is often painless in its early and moderate stages.
 However, it is a progressive disease that will get worse without treatment.

 Risk Factors Of Periodontal Disease